The debt collection industry generates $11 billion a year from the 70 million Americans who haven’t or can’t pay their bills.

 The FDCPA rules say the collection agency must answer consumer questions truthfully.

-Rule 4: Check For Fake Debt Collectors
+Rule 7: Check for Fake Debt Collectors

 The only phone call worse than the one from the debt collection agency, is one from a fake collection agency.

-Fake collection agencies use the same intimidation tactics, the same threats of arrest and the same claims they will tell family members about the debt if you don’t pay them.
+Fake collection agencies use the same intimidation tactics, the same threats of arrest and the same claims that they will tell family members about the debt if you don’t pay them.
 Often, the fake collection agencies are trying to collect on “phantom debts” that are too old to collect or were never proven to be valid.

 The Federal Trade Commission (FTC) shut down two fake collection agencies in Miami that had bilked Latinos out of $2 million in 2014.
 The FTC warned consumers this type of fraud was spreading to communities across the country.